 So, you want to know how to hold hairdressing scissors correctly?
 Holding salon hair cutting scissors also known as hairdressing/barbering scissors or even shears may seem straightforward, however, it's not as simple as it seems.
 To the untrained or the average person they normally handle the scissors as they would with a pair of plain old kitchen scissors.
 Unfortunately, kitchen scissors and professional hairdressing scissors are completely different so it can be a little tricky for newbies to get the correct hold of professional hairdressing scissors.
 For professional hairdressers to be able to cut hair they first need to learn the importance of using and handling hair cutting scissors before cutting hair on anyone.
+Know what hairstylist should know about hair shears.
 Once you the professional hairdresser have the art of how to hold your shears then, by all means, cut hair like there is no tomorrow!

 If it’s not then you may need to rethink your scissor option, or it may come down to the finger inserts for where you put your thumb and finger in.
 There are such things as the wrong size shear for an individual but are always easy to fix early.
 One other reason for it to not be comfortable for you to hold straight away is that you may need a scissor that doesn't require you to have to bend your wrist, fingers or hands in an awkward way and leave your feeling sore when you come home from a long day at the salon.
 This all comes down to personal preference.
 I personally prefer an offset shear because it allows my fingers to fit in the holes properly and my remaining fingers to rest gently in the grooves made for them.
 Also with it being offset, it means I don't have to bend my wrist as much when cutting hair.
 Therefore it gives me free motion to move and helps reduce any chance of RSI (repetitive strain injury) or new injuries that may form from incorrect use or angle of the wrist.